(CNN)Here's a look at Martin Luther King Jr. Day, a federal holiday that falls on the third Monday in January.

 November 4, 1978 - The National Council of Churches urges Congress to enact the holiday.

 1979 - Coretta Scott King speaks before Congress and joint hearings of Congress in a campaign to pass a holiday bill.
 A petition for the bill receives 300,000 signatures, and President Jimmy Carter supports passage of a bill.

 November 1979 - The House fails to pass Conyers' King Holiday bill by five votes.

-1982 - Coretta Scott King and Stevie Wonder bring the speaker of the House, Tip O'Neil, petitions with over six million signatures in favor of a holiday.
+1982 - Coretta Scott King and Stevie Wonder bring the speaker of the House, Tip O'Neill, petitions with over six million signatures in favor of a holiday.

 January 16, 1989 - The King holiday is legal in 44 states.

 1994 - Coretta Scott King goes before Congress and quotes King from his 1968 sermon, "The Drum Major Instinct," in which he said, "Everybody can be great because everybody can serve."
 She requests that the holiday be an official national day of humanitarian service.

 1994 - Congress designates the holiday as a national day of service through the Martin Luther King Jr. Federal Holiday and Service Act.

 1999 - New Hampshire becomes the last state to adopt a holiday honoring King.